Azure Database for MySQL

 -

-To create the diagnostic settings in Azure portal, refer to the Azure documentation.
+To create the diagnostic settings in the Azure portal, refer to the Azure documentation.
 Perform the steps below for each Azure Redis cache account that you want to monitor.

 - Choose Stream to an event hub as the destination.